-As a general rule, the level of confidence in statistical models increases with sample size - to some upper level, while on the other hand small samples sizes can present challenges and become less accurate.
-Consequently, and because interest here lies in the decisions reached by representatives from the Planning and Appeals Division of the Scottish Government - nominated reporters, along with those of Scottish Ministers, data from Tables A1 and A2 in the Annex has been combined.
+As a general rule the level of confidence in statistical models increases with sample size - to some upper level, while on the other hand small samples sizes can present challenges and lead to diminished confidence.
+Consequently, and because interest here lies in the decisions reached by representatives from the Planning and Appeals Division of the Scottish Government - nominated reporters, along with those of Scottish Ministers, data from Tables A1 and A2 of Annex 1 has been combined.
 In practice, this means columns 2,3,5 and 6 from Table 1 has been combined to represent the combined rate of appeals allowed and Section 36 applications consented.
 In a similar manner, columns 4 and 7 are combined to represent the overall refusal performance for each year.